-The sheet music is available at GIA and the text is here.
+The sheet music is at WLP and the text is in their sample or the Lectionary.

 I've worked my way through the As One Voice books and other collections making backings on Band in a Box to help me (& you if you're interested) learn new songs for church.
 This is aimed at churches and musicians that own the collections but haven't exploited them fully.
 If you don't have them they are certainly worth buying.
 This site is educational, nonprofit and designed to enhance the commercial prospects of songwriters.
 This site does not distribute copyrighted sheet music.